How does the healthcare system work in Indonesia, and which travel insurance, health insurance or expat insurance do you need?

 - Indonesia still has challenges with maternal and infant mortality in rural areas, although the situation in urban hospitals is much better.

-- Another fun fact: Indonesia began the village midwife program (bidan di desa) in 1989 in cooperation with international organizations - women gave birth at home with the help of minimally trained traditional midwives (dukun bayi).
-The number of local midwives particularly increased tremendously and is now hugely important to local, remote communities.
+- Indonesia began the village midwife program (bidan di desa) in 1989 in cooperation with international organizations: women gave birth at home with the help of minimally trained traditional midwives (dukun bayi).
+The number of local midwives increased dramatically and is now very important for local, remote communities.

 How safe or unsafe is a trip or stay in Indonesia?